sabagh1994/fw-pGENMi/README.md

    The data can also be accessed from [NCBI Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA659546).
 4) Preprocess the raw data, downloaded in step 2, to create input files with different evidence types for pgenmi and fwpgenmi training.
    Navigate to `preprocess` folder and follow the instructions.
-5) Run bash scripts in `exc` folder to perform,
+5) Run bash scripts in `exc` folder to perform,\
-   (i).
-Cross-validation on pgenmi/fwpgenmi,
+   i.
+Cross-validation on pgenmi/fwpgenmi.\
-   (ii).
-Train final models using the best hyper parameters setting (regulatory distance, $L_2$ regularization coefficient) (iii).
-Rank the transcription factors for their association to phenotype, e.g., cancer progression in this study.
+   ii.
+Train final models using the best hyper parameters setting (regulatory distance, $L_2$ regularization coefficient).\
+   iii.
+Rank the transcription factors for their association to phenotype, e.g., cancer progression in this study.\
-   (iv).
+   iv.
 Derive gene sets mediating the impact of highly-ranked TFs on phenotype.
-These sets can be used as gene signatures in survival analysis.
+These sets can be used as gene signatures in survival analysis.\
-   (v).
+   v.
 Cluster multi-omics profiles of TCGA COAD patients and perform survival analysis using the gene signatures derived from (iv).

-Note: The evidence input files used in this study are available on google drive (download by running `exc/01_data_download.sh`), so you can skip preprocessing the raw data (Step 4).
+**Note:** The evidence input files used in this study are available on google drive (download by running `exc/01_data_download.sh`), so you can skip preprocessing the raw data (Step 4).

 ## Step 1.
 Clone this Repositiry